Assisted dying: BMA says patients should meet end-of-life care doctor first

 “Those who are dying are physically and emotionally dependent on us in society to help safeguard them.
 They need to be safe and supported.”

-Dr Parker warned that palliative care in the UK is under-resourced, “with few specialists, a post-Covid lottery and a shortage of funding”.
+Dr Parker warned palliative care in the UK is under-resourced, “with few specialists, a postcode lottery and a shortage of funding”.

 He said patients deserve rapid access to high-quality care, adding that “safety and patient welfare are essential”.